ceri-num/uv-larm/challenge/challenge-1.md

-# Navigation in Small Environment
+# Navigation in a Small Environment

 The goal of the challenge is to demonstrate the capability the robot has to move in a cluttered environment.